-1.1 The award shall consist of round-trip travel expenses and full registration for the ASIS&T annual meeting, not to exceed $500, to be paid by Pratt Institute; a certificate; and possible submission of the paper for publication in the Journal of the Association for Information Science (JASIST).
+1.1 The award shall consist of $500 towards meeting registration and travel expenses for the ASIS&T annual meeting, to be paid by Pratt Institute; a certificate; and possible submission of the paper for publication in the Journal of the Association for Information Science (JASIST).

 1.2 If runners-up are designated, they will receive letters of “honorable mention,” signed by the ASIS&T President, but shall not share in the award.

 1.3 Travel reimbursements will be made 4-6 weeks after receipts are submitted to HQ.

 2.1 The purpose of this award is to encourage student research and writing in the field of information science.